sitara-systems/sitara-mqtt/README.md

 ## Certificate Authority
 TLS Certificates are from the [Mozilla CA Certificate Store](https://www.mozilla.org/en-US/about/governance/policies/security-group/certs/).
 The file was downloaded from [curl](https://curl.haxx.se/docs/caextract.html) (to get it in a compatible .pem format) on 22 July 2020.

+Inside of your cinder app, you can add the path to the file using `ci::app::addAssetDirectory()`.